bminortx/Buckshot/README.md

 Every function in every directory should have a bit of documentation involved, so just type ```help [name of function]``` to look up usage and arguments for everything.
 Some of the constraints are a bit tricky, so this might help.

+#### The GUI ####

+Use OpenGL rendering to draw your Physics scene outside of the confines of MATLAB!
+Just specify the `useOpenGL` flag when calling `Buckshot.RunSimulation()`, and Buckshot will create an OpenGL context for you to play around in.
+This is a very new feature, so I'd love to get some feedback on improvements.

+Key map:

+- spacebar		: Run/pause the simulation
+- 0				: Reset View
+- i				: Iterate one frame at a time (must be paused)
+- r				: Reset the physics simulation
+- c				: Draw constraints
+- m				: Change shader effect
+- + and -		: Move light up and down
+- [ and ]		: Move light angle
+- Mouse scroll	: Zoom in/out
+- PgUp / PgDwn	: Zoom in/out
+- q             : quit the program

+TODOs left here:

+* Correct heightmap rendering (defaults to flat plane now)
+* Correct constraint rendering
+* Add mouse viewing translation/rotation
+* Add texturing for every shape type, as well as easy texture file linking through MATLAB
+* Add more shaders
+* Find a way to quit the GUI without quitting MATLAB

 - - - - - - - - -